ImSoToxicc/Flipper-zero/BadUSB/README.md

 4 - Click 'Copy Webhook URL'<br>

 Great !
-You just created a discord webhook and you got his link Dont forget to paste it in scripts
+You just created a discord webhook and you got his link Don't forget to paste it in scripts

 # Payloads
-Some scripts needs you to upload the payload and to get a direct download link The easiest way for you to upload the payload is to use discord.
+Some scripts needs you to upload the payload and to get a direct download link<br>
+The easiest way for you to upload the payload is to use discord.<br>
 Simply upload it (payload.ps1) on a channel and right click on the download button to copy the link.<br>
-Same, dont forget to paste it in scripts
+Same here, don't forget to paste the link in scripts.

 # I am not responsible for the consequences of using my scripts.